Dr Jodie Rummer

 In 2018, Jodie and her team, through the work of Tom Vierus, produced a 9 minute documentary covering their shark research in French Polynesia, which debuted at the New York City Wildlife Conservation Film Festival and three other Film Festivals so far (with >4.6K views on Facebook, and Vimeo, 15,946 impressions, and >1300 engagements) as well as two short videos (check them out here and here.
 Over the past year, Jodie has also discussed their shark research on National Geographic Wild (aired September 2018), on Ocean Treks with Jeff Corwin (filmed Oct.
 2018, aired March 2019), and on Discovery Canada (see Twitter and Facebook for short clips).

-Already in 2019, Jodie gave a Planet Talk at WOMADelaide, which was attended by over 100,000 people, regarding the harmful effects of oil drilling and pollution on marine life, which was featured in short documentary called Wild Waters and covered by the Adelaide Review, the ABC, and Sustainable Home Hub.
-Jodie also spoke at the World Science Festival in Brisbane in March 2019 on “Saving what we’ve got: Australia’s wildlife under threat” and “Let’s talk: Sharks”, both sold out events reaching in person and online audiences exceeding 100,000.
+In 2019, Dr Rummer was invited to speak at the Museu do Amanhã (Museum of Tomorrow, Rio de Janeiro, Brazil) as part of the United Nations Sustainable Development Goals – Agenda for Sustainable Development for 2030 – #14 “Life Below Water”.
+She also gave a Planet Talk at WOMADelaide, attended by over 100,000 people, regarding the harmful effects of oil drilling and pollution on marine life.
+It was featured in short documentary called Wild Waters and covered by the Adelaide Review and the ABC.
+Jodie also spoke at sold-out events at the 2019 World Science Festival in Brisbane on “Saving what we’ve got: Australia’s wildlife under threat” and “Let’s talk: Sharks”, reaching audiences exceeding 100,000.
+Later in 2019, she was honoured as Queensland’s Tall Poppy Outstanding Early Career Researcher Scientist of the Year.

-Jodie has published 62 peer-reviewed journal articles and 6 book chapters and has presented her work at more than 100 professional conferences and public events.
+Jodie has an h-index of 37, has published 107 peer-reviewed journal articles, 13 book chapters, 8 conference proceedings, 21 editorial commentaries, and has presented her work at more than 120 professional conferences and public events.
 She also uses social media to communicate scientific findings, highlight fellow scientists’ success stories and achievements, and to advocate for issues related to women in science, gender balance, and diversity in STEM.